joedono/House-of-Z/20 Epilogue/00 End.md

 * How to get home
 * Wrapping up the long-neglected storylines back on the Material Plane

+## Wand of Orcus
+The Wand of Orcus will continue to pulse out necrotic energy at regular intervals unless the party does something about it.
+It only has a range of 500ft, so they could just leave it there to be picked up by a wandering demon.
+The wand will possess the demon to return the wand to Orcus, and the status quo will be restored.

+Alternatively, they could throw it into the River Styx.
+It'll be washed downstream and potentially end up in another layer of the Abyss, prompting another demon prince to pick it up and see it as an opportunity to go to war with a weakened Orcus.

+If the party elects to take it with them anywhere, it'll attempt to persuade them to wreck havoc and raise an army of undead.

 ## NPCs

 ### Ensar and Zeethrae